psf/black/docs/installation_and_usage.md

   --force-exclude TEXT            Like --exclude, but files and directories
-                                  matching this regex will be excluded even when they are passed explicitly as arguments
+                                  matching this regex will be excluded even when they are passed explicitly as arguments.

   -q, --quiet                     Don't emit non-error messages to stderr.
                                   Errors are still emitted; silence those with